Boddington, Western Australia: History

 The town owes its name to an early settler, Henry Boddington, who was a farmer and shepherd in the 1860s and 1870s and leased land in the area in 1875, later moving to Wagin.
 His name became associated with a pool in the Hotham River at which he frequently camped.
 The original settled locality was called Hotham, 2 km west of the town at what is now the end of Farmers Avenue, named for the Farmer family, and a post office and school were established.

 When the Hotham Valley Railway was being constructed in 1912 to meet demand created by the local timber industry, a townsite was chosen adjacent to the town, and subsequently gazetted.
 The town was built in the 1920s, with a school, hospital, council offices, post office, shops and agricultural hall.
 A railway bridge was built over the upper reaches of the Murray River in 1949, then known as "Asquith Bridge", and was used for carting railway timber to the Banksiadale Sawmill.

 The area declined slowly over time, and the 1961 Western Australian bushfires devastated the local timber industry.
 By 1969, the railway had been closed and Boddington became a typical small service area for the surrounding district.
 However, the establishment of bauxite mining in 1979 to service Western Australia's alumina production at Worsley, Kwinana and Wagerup, and the opening of the Boddington Gold Mine in 1987 created a thriving mining town.

 Present day

 Boddington is located 11 km off Albany Highway and 123 km southeast of Perth in the Darling Scarp.
 It is the centre of a sheep and timber district as well as a service centre for the nearby bauxite and gold mines.
 Boddington contains a TAFE centre, and each year on the first weekend of November hosts a 3-day rodeo.
-In addition, a district high school, National Australia Bank, shopping facilities, accommodation (hotel, motel, caravan park), council offices and a telecentre are located within the town.
+In addition, a district high school, shopping facilities, accommodation (hotel, motel, caravan park), council offices and a telecentre are located within the town.